John Goldie (botanist): Family and legacy

 Upon his return from Saint Petersburg, Goldie set up a nursery business adjacent to the Burns Cottage in Ayr, Scotland to provide his growing family with additional income.
 With little prospects for an economic future in Scotland by the 1840s, Goldie decided to move the family to Canada in 1844, where he rented and later purchased a farm in Ayr, Ontario.
 By 1850, the family was operating a grist and oatmeal mill, which was expanded in 1865 to refine local wheat for export to international markets.
 Having retired from the milling business in 1861, Goldie died in 1886 at the age of 93.

 The family established and operated a number of successful businesses throughout Southwestern Ontario, and produced several prominent members.
 Goldie's eldest son, John, co-founded Goldie & McCulloch, which manufactured steam engines and boilers in Galt.
 His other son, James, was a leading flour manufacturer who operated the James Goldie Co.
 Limited in Guelph.
 James was the father of Thomas Goldie, mayor of Guelph from 1891 to 1892, and Lincoln Goldie, a provincial cabinet minister in the government of Howard Ferguson.
 Goldie's youngest son, David, operated the Greenfield Mills, later incorporated as the Goldie Milling Company, in Ayr.
 David was the father of William Goldie, a physician who helped to establish the first full-time chair in medicine in the British Empire.

-John Goldie Award

-In 2007 the John Goldie Award for Field Botany was established by the Field Botanists of Ontario organization.
+In 2007, the John Goldie Award for Field Botany was established by the Field Botanists of Ontario, a not-for-profit organization based in Cambridge.
 The award recognizes individuals who have made a significant contribution to the advancement of field botany in Ontario.
+Past recipients have included James Scott Pringle (2011), Peter William Ball (2012), Irwin M. Brodo (2017), and John C. Semple (2018).